-Signed embed codes can be enabled for individual videos by going to that video, enabling the toggle for ‘Require Embed Codes to Be Signed,’ and clicking the ‘Save Changes’ button:
+You can require a signed embed code for an individual video by going to that video, enabling the toggle for ‘Require Embed Codes to Be Signed,’ and clicking the ‘Save Changes’ button:

 Generating signed embed code URLs

 We use a URL signing protocol very similar to the OAUTH1 signing protocol using a Base64-encoded hash generated using the HMAC-SHA1 algorithm.

 To start, we must generate the base string that will be used to create the hash.
 The base string is composed of the following elements:

 Request method: The request method in this case will always be

 Host name: The host name in this case will always be

-Request path: The request path is part of the URL after the host up to the first
+Request path: The request path is the part of the URL after the host up to the first

 ?
 If the URL we are signing is

 https://videos.sproutvideo.com/embed/e898d2b5111be3c860/546cd1548010aaeb?type=hd&autoplay=true, the request path is

 Sorted query parameters: First, we need to add the expiration parameter to the list of parameters.
-Typically, you would pick a time a few minutes or so in the future (Note that ideally your system time should be synced using NTP or a similar protocol so your system thinks it is the same time that SproutVideo’s system does).
+Typically, you would pick a time a few minutes or so in the future (ideally, your system time should be synced using NTP or a similar protocol so your system thinks it is the same time that SproutVideo’s system does).
 The time you pick should be in UTC.
 The value should be represented as an integer number of seconds since the Epoch.
 For example, the time of May 02 2013, 10:21:43 PM (UTC) would be represented as